 - Life Cycle Management: Enables application server to manage the lifecycle of a resource adapter from beginning through termination.

 - Work Management: Enables resource adapter to assign work to the application server for execution.
-Application server dispatches threads to complete assigned work.
+The application server dispatches threads to complete assigned work.

-- Transaction Inflow Management: Allows the resource adapter propagate imported transactions to application server.
-Allows resource adapter transmit transaction completion and crash recovery initiated by EIS.
+- Transaction Inflow Management: Allows the resource adapter to propagate imported transactions to the application server.
+Allows resource adapter to transmit transaction completion and crash recovery initiated by EIS.

-- Message Inflow Management: Allows asynchronously delivery of messages to message endpoints residing application server.
+- Message Inflow Management: Allows asynchronous delivery of messages to message endpoints residing application server.

-J2EE is optimized for enterprise computing or enterprise applications that give client enhancement.
-Almost all J2EE technologies provide containers or application servers it helps in fast development and deployment.
-Since java is platform-independent standards of cross-platform development guaranteed to run on multiple platforms.
+2EE optimizes enterprise computing or enterprise applications that provide client enhancement.
+Containers or application servers provided by almost all J2EE technologies facilitate fast development and deployment, as Java’s platform-independent standards ensure cross-platform development that can run on multiple platforms.
 Most of the technologies in J2EE separate design and development.